vstinner/vstinner.github.io/content/locale-bugfixes.rst

 LC_MONETARY encoding different than LC_CTYPE encoding
 =====================================================

-Fixing `bpo-31900 <https://bugs.python.org/issue31900>`__ drained my energy,
+Fixing `bpo-31900 <https://bugs.python.org/issue31900>`__ drained all my
-but sadly there was a similar bug with LC_MONETARY.
+energy, but sadly... there was a similar bug with LC_MONETARY!

 At 2016-11-03, Guillaume Pasquet reported `bpo-28604: Exception raised by python3.5 when using en_GB locale <https://bugs.python.org/issue28604>`__.

-The fix is similar than the LC_NUMERIC fix: change temporarily the LC_CTYPE locale to the LC_MONETARY locale, `commit 02e6bf7f
+The fix is similar to the LC_NUMERIC fix: change temporarily the LC_CTYPE locale to the LC_MONETARY locale, `commit 02e6bf7f
 <https://github.com/python/cpython/commit/02e6bf7f2025cddcbde6432f6b6396198ab313f4>`__::